iskyfly12/projectTicTacToe/README.md

 ## [Unity3D] Tic Tac Toe Prototype | Sky Fly Games

-This is the repository of a Unity3D game made as object of study.
+This is the repository of an Unity3D game made as object of study.

 ### Unity Version